Please wait, loading...

 Do I have to use one of those firms to challenge my assessment?

-No, you can file your own tax grievance so you don’t have to pay someone, just like you can change your own oil in your car.
+No, you can file your own property tax grievance so you don’t have to pay someone, just like you can change your own oil in your car.
 I’m of the opinion that I would rather hire a professional to lower my taxes and maximize my savings.
 That way I enjoy cumulative savings year after year, but their fee is for the first year’s savings only.
 Many of these companies are also using GeoData and other software we’ve created, so I know they are doing their due diligence to lower my assessment and going through the correct legal channels.

 At the end of the day, you’ll still be paying some of the highest taxes in the United States of America, but at least you won’t be paying anything more than your “fair share” of those high taxes.